-- CCS may administer the above OTC medications to a student in an urgent situation only if a parent/guardian completes and signs an Over the Counter Medication Disbursement Permission Form.
-These forms are available on Veracross or at the CCS front desk. - Student self-administration of OTC medication is permitted only if it is in the original container and labeled with the student's name.
+- CCS may administer the above OTC medications to a student in an urgent situation only if a parent/guardian completes signs an Over-the-Counter Medication Disbursement Permission Form.
+These forms are available in Magnus Health on the Veracross Parent Portal. - Student self-administration of OTC medication is permitted only if it is in the original container and labeled with the student's name.
 The student should carry no more than a daily dose in the appropriate container.
 This includes cough drops. - Upper School students may self-administer insect repellent and sunscreen.